Not Even My Name: Reception

+Not Even My Name sold well in Astoria, Queens, which hosts a large Pontic Greek population.
+Sano Halo was invited to speak about her experiences at Astoria's Stathakion Cultural Center in 2000.

 Publishers Weekly reviewed the book, calling it "eloquent and powerful."
 Peter Balakian, an American writer and translator, said, "Thea Halo has written an important book about a largely unknown history."

 During WWI, thousands of Armenians and Anatolian Greeks fled Turkey, landing in northern Syria.
 The Red Cross fed these refugees; many were homeless and poor, forced to shelter in caves.
 Sano Halo traveled through Syria with these thousands of others.
 Before the publication of her story, it wasn't well known that Pontians sought asylum in Syria.

+The book has also received criticism.
+Michael Doran, writing for the Washington Post, praised the narrative aspect of the story.
+However, he disapproved of Thea Halo's approach to Turkish history, writing: "Her purpose is to reinforce a particular perspective on modern history, a view that comes close to regarding the entire Turkish people as innately hostile to minorities."
+Erik Sjöberg, in his book The Making of the Greek Genocide, questioned Thea Halo's narrative writing.
+He thought she embellished some parts of the narrative: the bucolic Pontian village, the detailed discussions among adults.
+Sjöberg also noted Thea Halo's bias when writing historical background information.
+He did believe that the narrative Sano Halo told her daughter was truthful.
+However, there are gaps.
+Sano Halo herself admitted (as quoted by Sjöberg) that she'd blocked parts of the deportation from her memory; her full story remains unknown.

 Pontian organizations and Greek-diaspora news sources nicknamed Sano Halo "Grandmother of the Pontian Greeks."
 Sano Halo became a public figure after Macmillan released Not Even My Name, and multiple news sources reported on her death in 2014.
 Sano and Thea received honorary Greek citizenship after the book's publication.